voxpupuli/puppet-zabbix/README.md

 * `apache_php_always_populate_raw_post_data`: Default: -1
 * `zabbix_api_user`: Username of user in Zabbix which is able to create hosts and edit hosts via the zabbix-api.
 Default: Admin
 * `zabbix_api_pass`: Password for the user in Zabbix for zabbix-api usage.
 Default: zabbix
+* `zabbix_template_dir`: The directory where all templates are stored before uploading via API

 There are some more zabbix specific parameters, please check them by opening the manifest file.